Critical-Social-Epi/NHIS_class_mortality/analysis_12_1_22.md

 #####exclusions
 #exclude those outside age ranges (age has 0.09% missing)
-#exclude those ineligible for mortality follow-up and those <25 or 65+ and those who aren't sample adults from 1997-on (occ1995 and classwk not available for others after that time); #note, from 2015-2018, only sample adult and sample child participants were eligible for mortality follow-up
+#exclude those ineligible for mortality follow-up and those <25 or 65+ and those who aren't sample adults from 1997-on (occ1995 and classwk not available for others after that time) #note, from 2015-2018, only sample adult and sample child participants were eligible for mortality follow-up
 #exclude 1997-2000, when there's no data on whether business is incorporated or not
-#we'll exclude 1992 Hispanic oversample (only 3517 additional respondents) (per advice of IPUMS) separately, as we want to include them in sensitivity analyses
+#exclude 1992 Hispanic oversample (only a few thousand respondents) (per advice of IPUMS) separately, as we want to include them in sensitivity analyses
 dat %>%
   filter((age>=25 & age<65) & mortelig==1 & (is.na(astatflg) | astatflg==1) & (year<1997 | (year>2000))) -> dat_sub